noramyer/apriori/README.md

 ```
 This was useful when getting the frequent 1-itemsets as well as when getting the support count for an item_set.
 The first item in the item_set was removed, and only those transactions were iterated through to check if the transaction contains the entire item_set.
 Since the dictionary functions with hashing, this saved complexity during these calculations.

+Lastly, to store the candidate item_sets, such as with lk1 and fk, I used a set which contained frozenset versions of item_sets.
+My choice for this was based on the fact that python sets can only contain objects like a set if they are immutable since they get hashed.
+I wanted the O(1) look-up time of sets within a set.

 ### def generate_F1(minsupp):
 Parameters:
 ```